Naglfario/nanoFramework.Telegram.Bot/README.md

 }
 ```

-This will result in the send of a `getMe` request to the Telegram API,
+This is a simplified `getMe` endpoint of Telegram API,
 and you will receive a comprehensive answer whether everything is OK.
 And if something went wrong, you will be able to see the reason.